 Difference #1 – Consistency

-- Unpublished writers write sporadically, often at night.
+Unpublished writers write sporadically and often at night.

 Difference #2 – Purpose

-- Published authors write to help & inspire others.
+Published authors write to educate, entertain, and inspire others.
 They write to do something.

-- Unpublished authors write for themselves.
+Unpublished authors typically write for themselves.
 They write to be somebody.

 Difference #3 – Platform

-- Published authors have a platform that they start building years before their first book comes out.
+Published authors started building a platform years before their first book came out.

 Difference #4 – Reading

-- Published authors read books about writing and selling books.
+Published authors read books about writing and marketing books.